Egocentric Activity Recognition and Localization on a 3D Map: Method

 \textbf{3D Environment Representation}.\ We seek to design a representation that not only encodes the 3D geometric and semantic information of the 3D environment, but is also effective for 3D action localization and recognition.

 To this end, we introduce a Hierarchical Volumetric Representation (HVR) of the 3D environment.
 We provide an illustration of our method in Fig.\ \ref{fig:overview}(a).
 We assume the 3D environment reconstruction with object labels is given in advance as a 3D mesh (see Sec.4 for details).
 We first divide the 3D mesh into $X \times Y \times Z$ parent voxels, that define all possible action locations.
 We then divide each parent voxel into multiple voxels at a fixed resolution $M$ and further assign an object label to each child voxel based on the object annotation.
 Specifically, the object label of each child voxel is determined by the majority vote of the vertices that lie inside that child voxel.
-Note that we only consider static objects and treat empty space as a specially-designated ``object" category.
+Note that we only consider static objects of the entire environments and treat empty space as a specially-designated ``object" category.
 Therefore, the child voxels compose a semantic occupancy map that encodes both the 3D geometry and semantic meaning of the parent voxel.

 We further vectorize the semantic occupancy map and use the resulting vector as a feature descriptor of the parent voxel.
 The 3D environment representation $e$ can then be represented as a 4D tensor, with dimension $X \times Y \times Z \times (M^3)$.
 Note that higher resolution $M$ can better approximate the 3D shape of the environment.
-Our proposed representation is thus a flexible environment representation that jointly considers the 3D action location candidates, geometric and semantic information of the 3D environment.
+Our proposed HVR is thus a compact and flexible environment representation that jointly considers the 3D action location candidates, geometric and semantic information of the 3D environment.

 \textbf{Joint Learning of Action Category and Action Location}.
 We present an overview of our model in Fig.~\ref{fig:overview}(b).
 Specifically, we adopt a two-pathway network architecture.
 The video pathway extracts video features with an I3D backbone network $\phi(x)$, while the environment pathway extracts the global 3D environment features with a 3D convolutional network $\psi(e)$.
 Visual and environmental features are jointly considered for predicting the 3D action location $r$.
-We then adopt stochastic units to generate sampled action location $\tilde{r}$ for selecting the local environment features relevant to the actions.
-Local environment features and video features are further fused with the video features for action recognition.
+We then adopt stochastic units to generate sampled action $\tilde{r}$ for selecting the local environment features relevant to the actions.
+Local environment features and video features are further fused together for activity recognition.